-- Training together will give each person an idea of their partners abilities.
+- Training together will give each person an idea of their partner's abilities.
 This is critical if one person cannot get to their firearm and is relying on the other to use deadly force, as in a hostage situation or close quarters fight.
-If we know or spouses capabilities, we can potentially influence the incident to play into our partners abilities.
-For example, if we know our spouse is trained and proficient in making a contact shot, instead of fatally fighting to break contact with a suspect who physically overmatches us, we could suck in close.
+If we know our spouse's capabilities, we can potentially influence the incident to play into them.
+For example, if we know our spouse is trained and proficient in making a contact shot, instead of fatally fighting to break contact with a suspect who physically over matches us, we could suck in close.
 Take the attacker to the ground and go to a guard position knowing that our spouse is capable of making the contact shot without harming us.
 Conversely, if we knew they could not make a contact shot, our only response may be creating space, and this may not always be a viable option.

 - Finally, at least a basic proficiency in first aid could be a game changer.
 I am a huge advocate of anyone with a child knowing CPR.
 With the high choking risk children face, it only makes sense.
 But how about an understanding of self-aid and buddy-aid?
 Simple first aid techniques that can slow or stop bleeding until paramedics can arrive on scene.
 Think about either carrying a tourniquet, or knowing how to make and apply a hasty tourniquet.
 This could be the difference between life or death.